Half-Life 2's Patch Adds an Incredible Commentary

 I hadn't really been keeping up with much Marvel stuff over the last several years.

+Definitely not the TV stuff and really not the movie stuff either.
 And I know it's kind of the general opinion has fallen off a bit, but

+I was really impressed.
 It's like a very different approach.

 to the Marvel format with some like pretty amazing actors in it.

 Patty Lapone in particular is like someone I never really expected would be in a Marvel anything.
+And she does an amazing job.

 Aubrey Plaza, amazing job.

-It's really quite cool and interesting, and definitely the like most queer-friendly Marvel story I've watched in quite a while.
+quite cool and interesting, and definitely the like most queer-friendly Marvel story I've watched in quite a while.

 So if you feel like that's something that they've like kind of not given a lot of attention to, I think they do a really good job here.

-I am still kind of picking away at Dragon Quest III HD2D Remake.
+I am still kind of picking away at Dragon Quest III HD 2D Remake.

 I mean, quick cherry update on UFO 50.
+I'm at about 24, I think.

 I'm almost halfway through.

-Got that character.
+Jesus.
+Got that cherry.

-What is the most recent?
+Which is the most recent?

 Most recent one I finished, I believe, is Block Koala, which is the Sokoban sort of puzzle game,

+which took a while.
 I very much enjoyed that, though.

 Have there been any of the ones you've cherried that is like,

+I got to do this, but this is not working for me.
 I mean, yeah, there have been a couple that are not like my favorite genre of game.

 Planet Zoldath is one of those.

+That was not my favorite.
 I did also just cherry Mortal, which is

+fucking love that.
 Yeah, I put that one off for a while, and I spent so much time.

 The way that they handle

-Or there's one that shoots you forward like an arrow so you can stick into the wall and make like a little platform that way.
+So, there's one that turns your character into stone so it can make like a little block you can stand on, or there's one that shoots you forward like an arrow so you can stick into the wall and make like a little platform that way, or you can just explode to kill things.

-And every time you do that, you lose a life, but you can find more lives as you explore each level.
+Um, and every time you do that, you lose a life, but you can find more lives as you explore each level.

-What is very, very smart is like you get to the end of the level, into level one, and it's like, you made it here with 19 lives.
+Um, what is very, very smart is like you get to the end end of the level, into level one, and it's like, you made it here with 19 lives.
+And then you carry those into the next level, right?

 And you beat level two and it's like, all right, you have 30 lives.
+That's great.

+You end that level, you take 30 lives to the next level.
 But at any point, you can go back to level one, right?

-And you can say, well, if I do it this way, I can actually end the level with more lives.
+And you can say, well, if I do it this way, it can actually end the level with more lives.
+So now I end level one with 25 lives.

 It automatically adds what you what you sort of like added to your top score to every subsequent level.

+It's so, so, so smart.
 And like, I feel like every fucking game has something like that.

-I also beat Val Cherried Valbrace, which I really liked a lot.
+Um, I also beat Val cherried Val Brace, which I really liked a lot.
+That was the dungeon crawler punch out.

-Yeah, it was, it was genuinely pretty tough, but the maps don't change, so you could like sort of trial and error figure out.
+Uh, yeah, it was, it was genuinely pretty tough, but the maps don't change, so you could like sort of uh trial and error figure out.
+Have you done Porgy yet?
+I've did Porgy, yep.

+Porgy, Porgy, Cherry, I really liked that one.
 I liked Porgy a whole lot.

 I did have to look at some maps online of Porgy because it gets pretty crazy.
+It does.

 But yeah, I've put off a lot of the very tough, twitchy games.
+I have not dipped into

 Ninpek.

+What's that?
+Ninpek.
 I've tried Ninpek.

-Ninpek might be the one that makes me stop trying.
+Ninpek might... be the one that makes me stop trying.

 No, I'm talking about like Star Waspier.